 Cruises from Durban to Mozambique are rated 4.8/5 based on 8 customer reviews

-Value for money, I think the best cruises in South Africa are from Durban to Mozambique - Maputo, Portuguese Island, Pomene and Ilha de Mozambique. with plenty of options to book on the MSC Sinfonia cruise ship.
+Value for money, I think the best cruises in South Africa are from Durban to Mozambique - Maputo, Portuguese Island, Pomene (a new destination) and Ilha de Mozambique. with plenty of options to book on the MSC Sinfonia and MSC Musica cruise ships.
 The cruises to chaotic Maputo are more interesting from the point of view of studying a city in renewal and getting a feel for its rich history.
-Keep an eye on the Port of Maputo, the amount of commodities shipped from Mpumalanga through the Port of Maputo is steadily growing, as producers realise that Maputo is closer than Richards Bay or Durban.
+Keep an eye on the Port of Maputo, the amount of commodities shipped from Mpumalanga through the Port off Maputo is steadily growing, as producers realise that Maputo is closer than Richards Bay or Durban.
 And, speaking of Richards Bay, keep an eye out for the flotilla of coal carrying ships making their way up north to export South Africa's black gold.

 The enchanted island of Pomene is home to some of the rarest sea creatures in the world.
 You will get to snorkel through the most beautiful coral reefs while getting a front row seat to the mysterious world below the crystal blue waters.
 Scavenge through the floating forests, also known as mangroves, surrounding the island.
 Take a giant leap out of reality by horseback riding on the long stretches of ivory white beaches and mingling with the islands locals.